top of page

 TRIBUTE TO ITALIAN DIASPORA

-CINEMATOGRAPHY & MUSIC
+CULTURE, CINEMA & MUSIC

 Another cultural reference is CIAO ITALIA, major French exhibition that traces the history of Italian immigration to France between 1860 and 1960, a period during which Italians were the most numerous foreign migrants in France.
 The exhibition blends archival documents, works of art, cultural artifacts, and personal accounts, offering a historical, social, and human perspective on a century of migration :